philpagel/udp3305s/README.md

 # Tools for UDP3305S / UDP3305S-E lab power supplies

-Currently, there are two items in this repository:
+Currently, there are the following items in this repository:

 * 'UDP3305s.py' is a python class for remote controlling the power supply
 * `rec2csv` is a command line tool for converting `*.rec` files to csv format